0x90d/videoduplicatefinder/README.md

 ### Requirements

-FFmpeg and FFprobe must be on your `PATH` or in the same directory as the `VDF.Web` binary.
+FFmpeg and FFprobe are required.
+When running outside Docker, VDF.Web will attempt to download them automatically on first launch.
+You can also install them manually via your system package manager or place them on your `PATH`.

 ### Installation (self-contained archive)